 Dynamical Systems Cluster, Mathematics Division, with contact person: Dr. Editha C. Jose

-Numerical Mathematics (NuMath) Training and Research Team, with contact person: Mr. Jomar F. Rabajante
+Numerical Mathematics (NuMath) Training and Research Team, with contact person: Prof. Jomar F. Rabajante

 Current Research Themes

 Modeling the behavior of certain species, e.g. foraging behavior of bees